 To get an even light and to avoid light reflections in the copper plate, a thin paper is placed in front of the lamp.

+Good light is important for Lars’ precise work.
 Preparation of the paper before proofing

 The paper that Lars uses is called Somerset.
 The paper is made in the UK and consists of 100% cotton and is acid-free.